-Driving of a vehicle at speed or in a manner, showing an utter disregard for the safety of other persons or property constitutes reckless driving.
+Driving a motor vehicle at speed or in a manner showing an utter disregard for the safety of other persons or property constitutes reckless driving.
 In other words, despite knowing that he or she is driving dangerously and the potential risk, a reckless driver chooses to do so.
-Reckless driving can be classified as a misdemeanor criminal offense or a misdemeanor traffic offense depending on the state you live in.
-Reckless driving lawyers Atlanta at Singleton Law Firm can help you as an individual client to understand more about this serious offense, the possibility of suspension of driving, as well as reckless driving defense.
+Reckless driving can be classified as a misdemeanor criminal offense or a misdemeanor traffic offense, depending on the state you live in.
+Reckless driving lawyers at Singleton Law Firm can help you as an individual client to understand more about this serious offense, the possibility of suspension of driving, as well as reckless driving defense.

 Today, most accidents on the roads are a result of the dangerous actions of reckless drivers.
-You’re at risk of sharing the roads with such drivers every time you’re heading out in your car.
+You’re at risk of sharing the streets with such drivers every time you’re heading out in your car.
 Reckless driving often causes more severe accidents than just a reckless driving ticket or months license suspension.
-More often, these accidents can lead to life-threatening physical injuries and even death.
+More often, these accidents can lead to life-threatening personal injuries and even death.

 To determine whether a driver was driving recklessly or not, the court weighs in some factors, including:

-- The driver’s actions in relation to mere negligence
+- The driver’s actions about mere negligence and driving habits;

 While the definition of reckless driving varies depending on the state laws, some common examples include:

-- Face a jail time of up to 12 months
+- Face a time of up to 12 months in jail.

 Your state laws and prior driving history will primarily determine the severity of your penalties.
-Atlanta reckless driving lawyers can be very helpful in proving your innocence.
+We can be beneficial in proving your innocence.

 Should I Hire An Attorney When Facing Reckless Driving Charges?

-Reckless is a serious offense that can result in loss of driving privileges, steep fines, or even jail time.
-If you’re not going to plead guilty after being cited with a reckless driving ticket, it would be wise to find an experienced and reputable reckless driving lawyer Atlanta.
+Reckless is a severe offense that can result in loss of driving privileges, steep fines, or even jail time.
+If you’re not going to plead guilty after being cited with a reckless driving ticket, it would be wise to find experienced and reputable reckless driving attorneys in Atlanta.

 For states that classify reckless driving as a criminal offense, you will need to hire an attorney as soon as possible to handle your case.
-You will still benefit from the help of an attorney even if your state classifies reckless driving as a misdemeanor driving offense.
+You will still benefit from the help of an attorney, even if your state classifies improper driving as a misdemeanor driving offense.

-Atlanta reckless driving lawyers at Singleton Law Firm can represent clients in court, negotiate a plea bargain, or seek to reduce fines or jail time.
-Call us today at (470) 349-8702 or fill out the contact form to schedule a FREE, NO-OBLIGATION consultation.
+The reckless driving attorneys at Singleton Law Firm LLC. can represent actual clients in court, negotiate a plea bargain, or seek to reduce fines, penalties, license suspension or jail time.
+Call us today at (770) 889-6010 or fill out the contact form to schedule a free, no-obligation consultation.